Skip navigation

 Comprehensive ceremony

-The Trouwzaal (wedding hall) in city hall is available on working days from 9:00 - 22:00 o'clock and in the weekend from 9:00 - 17:00 o'clock.
+The wedding hall (trouwzaal) in city hall is available on working days from 9:00 - 22:00 hours and in the weekend from 9:00 - 17:00 hours.
 Would you like to marry or enter a partnership outside of these hours?
 Then make sure to write this down on your notification form.
 You can also marry or enter a registered partnership in a different location.
 The costs for a ceremony in the Trouwzaal are equal to a ceremony at a different location.
-Every Wednesday you can view the Trouwzaal between 17:00 and 17:30 o'clock.
+Every Wednesday you can view the Trouwzaal between 17:00 and 17:30 hours.

 • There is a maximum seating for 80 people.
 60 of which are seats and 20 people can stand.